 Coop argues with a fellow gamer over who is the bigger gaming expert.
 As the latter rattles off games which Coop has mastered, he finally gets one over on Coop by naming Love Them Lerps, a mashup of the Care Bears and the Smurfs.
 Coop dismisses it as a child's game, and Jaime gets one back on the gamer by pointing out that he's just admitted to liking a child's game.

 Parodied during Coop's battle with REGIS.
 He laments that their battle has destroyed every Mega-Slush machine in the city (going to another was completely unacceptable).
 Note that they also destroyed the city itself, and that didn't bother Coop.
 Lucky for Coop, he found a working Mega-Slush machine after defeating the robot for good.
+Though could still be as the main reason they wanted one was because of the heat, and just after he found that Mega-Slush he created an early winter.

 Pilot: Lowbrow.
 A lot of the animation from it was reused for the first episode of the finished series, which occasionally stood out since the pilot had significantly smoother animation as well as slightly different details in the character models, such as the eyes being only pupils with outlines.